 '''

 class Tree(data=None - data in TreeData format

 headings=None - list of strings representing your headings

 visible_column_map=None - list of bools indicating which columns to display

 col widths=None - list of column widths

 col0 width=10 - width of the first column which has the text data

 def col width=10 - default column width

-auto size columns=True - if true will autosize columns (currenly only sizes to col k
+auto size columns=True - if true will autosize columns (currenly only sizes to col

-max col width=20 - max width for columns in characters
+max_col_width=20 - max width for columns in characters

 select mode=None - not yet used

-show expanded - Bool - if True the tree will be fully expanded when shown

 font=None - the display font

 justification='right' - justification for data display

 text color=None- color of text to display

 background color=None - background color

 num rows=None - number of rows to display

 pad=None - element padding

 key=None - key for element

 tooltip=None - tooltip

+.

 '''

 Unlike Tables there is no standard format for trees.
 Thus the data structure passed to the Tree Element must be constructed.
 This is done using the TreeData class.
-The process is as follows:

-Get a TreeData Object

-"Insert" data into the tree

-Pass the filled in TreeData object to Tree Element
+The process is as follows: Get a TreeData Object "Insert" data into the tree Pass the filled in TreeData object to Tree Element